ricksuggs/node-redis-distributed-scraper/README.md

 - nedb - persistent storage for job results
 - kue - nodejs distributed queue library
 - pm2 - nodejs process manager, allows you to configure multiple worker processes

+#### Architecture

+Kue is a redis backed distributed task queue.
+A master process is only needed to instantiate the REST api.
+Multiple workers can be started concurrently.
+In this POC, `pm2` manages the processes.

+A url is processed by sending a `POST` request to the REST api (see example below).
+As the workers process the messages from the queue, each url is fetched and the response body is stored in the `nedb` database.

+The job results can be fetched through a custom API endpoint, given that the job state is `complete`.

 #### Other Dependencies: